 3. Vitamin B12 is very important for your nerves and associated cells.
 It has been observed that people who have low levels of vitamin B12 are more likely to develop hearing loss and other disorders as they age.
 In addition, food enriched with vitamin D can help in conserving your hearing ability and it is mostly found in food such as milk, salmon, tofu, eggs, and salami.
 It helps in maintaining your bone density ratio, which can then shield you against the development of diseases like osteoporosis.

 4. It is also observed that people who consume a diet that is abundant in omega-3 fatty acids are more likely to successfully shield themselves from losing hearing sense.
 These fatty acids are found in cold-water fish and fish oil.
-Nutritionists may advise patients who are in danger of developing hearing disorders to begin taking fish oil capsules in order to overcome the symptoms and preserve their sense of hearing.
+Nutritionists may advise patients who are in danger of developing hearing disorders to begin taking fish oil capsules to overcome the symptoms and preserve their sense of hearing.

 5. Food containing generous amounts of magnesium plays a vital role in protecting your inner ear bones, especially if they are at risk of being damaged during loud sound exposures.
 Magnesium is found in bananas, artichokes, broccoli, soybeans, and squash.